Celestial (comics): The secret origin of the new Marvel Universe

 Some time later, Celestials began literally "raining" down on Earth forcing the Avengers to reunite again and just in time to see the arrival of the Final Host which is composed of Dark Celestials that are each physically unique and were the ones who easily took down their brethren.
-Soon afterwards it appeared that these Dark Celestials are in league with the Horde of bugs pouring out of the center of the planet and with Loki.
-In an attempt to learn more about the Celestials, Iron Man and Doctor Strange visited the Eternals, only to find them all dead or dying from self-inflicted wounds.
-Ikaris was found barely alive and used his last words to reveal to Iron Man that the Uni-mind was the only thing that can stop the Final Host from fully unleashing the Horde, as the existence of a dead Celestial that Loki calls the Progenitor is revealed.
+Soon afterwards it appeared that these Dark Celestials are in league with the Horde of bugs pouring out of Earth.
+In an attempt to learn more about the Celestials, Iron Man and Doctor Strange visit the Eternals, only to find them all dead or dying from self-inflicted wounds.
+Ikaris is found barely alive and reveals to Iron Man that the Uni-Mind is the only thing that can stop the Final Host from fully unleashing the Horde, as the existence of a dead Celestial that Loki calls the Progenitor is revealed.
+The Progenitor was the first Celestial to arrive on Earth; he died shortly after arrival, with the materials from his body influencing the evolution of life on Earth.

-The Progenitor is actually the first Celestial to ever set foot on Earth, when it was an insignificant speck of molten mud and utterly lifeless.
-He came to Earth not because of some grand cosmic design or godly destiny nor did he even consciously choose the planet, he came merely because he was dying and falling.
-As it turns out, even the omnipotent Celestials get sick, and the Progenitor was hopelessly infected by the Horde.
-As the Progenitor died, his blood and rotting flesh mixed into the shifting primordial elements of the newly formed planet and thus affected the course of Earth evolution as it made the planet a unique breeding ground for all the super-powered beings one day to come.

 Five billion years after the death of the Progenitor and his corpse's incorporation into Earth's "primordial soup", another Celestial eventually followed looking for him.
-This was The Fallen, who was known as Zgreb the Aspirant, the lover of the Progenitor and according to Loki, it became mad by the sight of its dead lover, or perhaps by the effect of the Horde latching onto him.
-In any event, Odin and his Prehistoric Avengers took on this Celestial, leaving it for dead deep in the Earth.
-Eventually, the disappearance of two Celestials brought down The First Host to Earth.
-They made quick work of the Prehistoric Avengers but left after the battle, rather than destroy the Avengers or the Earth.
-Loki surmises that the Celestials feared succumbing to the Horde themselves and believed it better to leave Zgreb buried deep underground to keep the Horde infection contained, creating in the process two opposing humanoid species – the Eternals and the Deviants – to defend the process under the false impression that they were actually protecting the human race.
+This was the Fallen, who was known as Zgreb the Aspirant, the lover of the Progenitor.
+Odin and his Prehistoric Avengers took on this Celestial, leaving it for dead deep in the Earth.
+Eventually, the disappearance of two Celestials brought the First Host to Earth.
+They made quick work of the Prehistoric Avengers, but left Zgreb buried to keep the Horde infection contained.